 Due to their lightweight nature, aluminum carabiners will lighten your load when you are rock climbing.
 Steel carabiners, on the other hand, can add unnecessary weight to diminish the experience.
 On the contrary, steel carabiners are rated to hold much more than aluminum carabiners.
 But, it is not as if aluminum carabiners will break if they are holding only 200 pounds.
 Most of the time, you are entirely safe with either material.

-Q: Is Rock Climbing Safe?
+q: Is Rock Climbing Safe?

 The question to end all questions is if rock climbing is safe.
 Much like other sports or recreational activities, there is a huge risk involved every single time you hoist yourself into the air.
 However, rock climbing is safer than you probably realize.
 Years ago, a study was conducted by the German national climbing team and published in the Wilderness Environmental Medicine journal.
 This study collected data over a five-year period and during this period, it analyzed the number of injuries that took place at an indoor climbing wall.

 Throughout this five-year span, from 2007 to 2011, there were 515,337 visits that were collected.
 Of these visits, only 30 injuries resulted.
 For you math majors out there, this works out to a rate of 0.02 injuries per 1,000 climbing hours.
-The lead author of this study was quoted as saying it is a very safe sport and one in which that all ages of people can perform together.
+The lead author of this study was quoted as saying it is a very safe sport and one in which all ages of people can perform together.

-Q: What Happens When You Slip and Fall?
+q: What Happens When You Slip and Fall?

 Not trying to single anyone out, but this question is specifically aimed towards novices and people who have never performed rock climbing before.
 For those who are paranoid about this sport, you may need some clarification on what exactly happens when you accidentally fall.
-Obviously, without proper safety equipment and gear, you will end up falling to your death (depending on how high you are).
+Obviously, without proper safety equipment and rock climbing gear, you will end up falling to your death (depending on how high you are).
 Do not fret, though, because with proper gear the only aspect you will have to deal with is getting your breath back.

 When you fall, the rope will catch you.
 Even the most elite rock climbers will slip from time to time, so it will eventually happen to you.
 Certain times, you may drop five or ten feet before the rope stops your momentum.
 But, as long as the rope is in good condition and you have a harness on, you will not tumble all the way down to the earth.

-Q: Should You Get a Dry-Treated Rope Even if You Do Not Ice Climb?
+q: Should You Get a Dry-Treated Rope Even if You Do Not Ice Climb?

 No, it is not necessary to invest in a dry-treated rope when you are rock climbing in fair conditions.
 But, it may be wise to.
 In general, these types of ropes will reduce the overall friction, which will, in turn, reduce the wear and tear of the rope.
-In addition, a dry-treated rope will also repel dirt to increase the longevity.
+In addition, a dry-treated rope will also repel dirt to increase longevity.